 Neuromuscular orthodontics is an approach to orthodontics that considers the placement of appliances and/or brackets on the teeth considering factors such as chewing, tooth alignment and how your muscles move.

-Neuromuscular orthodontics also examines your mouth from many different perspectives, focusing on how all of the components, such as your joints and bones of your jaw, your teeth’ position, and how they come together, along with your upper airway.
+Neuromuscular orthodontics also examines your mouth from many different perspectives, focusing on all the components, such as your joints and bones of your jaw, your teeth’s position and how they come together, along with your upper airway.

 Teeth are just one part of the smile.
 Neuromuscular orthodontics also recognizes that: